jveverka/java-11-examples/spring/spring-security-jwt/README.md

       }
   }
   ```
-  jwToken string must be used in http header for each request
+  jwToken string must be used in http header for each subsequent request.
   ```
   Authorization: Bearer <token>
   ```